Xetibo/ReSet-Doc/sections/introduction.typ

 @PluginSystemAnalysis.
 This information is then used within
 @PluginSystemEvaluation in order to evaluate the best plugin system architecture for this thesis.\
-Explicit implementations details for the resulting plugin system are discussed in @PluginSystemResults.
+Explicit implementation details for the resulting plugin system are discussed in @PluginSystemResults.

 As explained in @Objectives, this thesis will include exemplary plugins.
 For